eecs394-spr15/Onycholytics/README.md

 # Onycholytics App

-Onycholytics is a disease-tracking applicaion for mobile and tablet devices that help patients track their nails’ conditions during the curing process.
-Patients may take photos on their toes and edit afterwords to do standardization, then put it in the gallary to do comparison.
-Besides different patients are able to communicate with this app to know more about their stages of disease.
+Onycholytics is a disease-tracking applicaion for mobile and tablet devices that helps patients track the healing progress of Onycholysis infected nails.
+Patients may take photos on their toes and edit afterwards for standardization purposes.
+After editing, patients may view their photos in a gallery presented in timeline form.
+Onycholytics also allows patients to reach out and contact doctors with questions.

 ##Motivation